Blackbird Has Spoken: Part 4

 "We know it's been a very difficult day today, and you are all tired.
 So we're just going to take volunteers to share, then dismiss early.
 I'm going be the contact person tonight for all the men, and Amanda for the ladies.
 If you need to talk, or have any concerns or questions, let us know.
 There are a few new people tonight so let's go around the circle and introduce ourselves.

-As the introductions made the rounds, Cloe was still fidgeting and giggling.
+As the introductions made the rounds, Cloe was still fidgeting and chattering to herself softly.
 When her turn came she began to rock back and forth with her head in her hands.

-"I'm Cloe, pink-haired target girl of perverted, knife-throwing weasels."
+"I'm Cloe, pink-haired target girl of arm wrenching weasel doctors."

 The room fell quiet with apprehension and concern for Cloe.
 Most did not know Cloe's part in the incident that day.